Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 "You always know," she said.
 "How?"

 Xiù tapped her nose.
 The Singer didn’t stink, far from it.
 She smelled pleasantly like supple leather and wet dirt after rain, but robustly so.
-All the People had a very *physical* scent...and they were completely unaware of it, their own sense of smell being practically nonexistent.
+All the People had a very *physical* scent... and they were completely unaware of it, their own sense of smell being practically nonexistent.

 The Singer sighed.
 "You want I leave you alone?" she asked.

 "...No.
 No, it’s okay," Xiù said.
 The young Ten’Gewek shaman nodded and sat on her tail beside her, examining the lantern with her head slightly tilted.

-"...Is...what?"
+"...Is... what?"
 She asked.

 "It’s a prayer."

 The Singer nodded.
-"This Ayma...very important to you.
-A sister, from another...what is word?
+"This Ayma... very important to you.
+A sister, from another... what is word?
 Spicey?"

 *"Species."* A little smile touched Xiù’s mouth.
 Amazing, considering how bleak she’d felt only a few hours earlier.
 She considered the lantern in her hands. "...It’s funny.
 I’ve always been kinda… stuck, I guess," she said.
 "Not one thing or another, you know?
 Stuck between my parents and my friends, between my..."
 She paused and considered her words.
-The People didn’t have divergent ethnic groups any more, there were too few of them. "...Between the tribe of my ancestors and the tribe I grew up in...like...like when a child reaches for a branch that’s too far away and they can’t pull themselves back but they can’t go forward either."
+The People didn’t have divergent ethnic groups any more, there were too few of them. "...Between the tribe of my ancestors and the tribe I grew up in... like... like when a child reaches for a branch that’s too far away and they can’t pull themselves back but they can’t go forward either."

 The Singer nodded, though a spark of mirth lit her own face at the description.

-"Then I was...taken," Xiù continued.
+"Then I was... taken," Xiù continued.
 "Stolen from my tribe by another who wanted to poke at me and prod me and learn about my tribe by taking from me.
 And they did the same to the Gaoians.
 Ayma was taken too, by the same people.
 That’s how we met."

 "You escaped together."

 "Yes.
 Fought.
-Killed...a lot of people.
-Not good people, weak and greedy people...but still people.
-And Ayma...she called me a sister and gave me a home, for as long as I needed it.
+Killed... a lot of people.
+Not good people, weak and greedy people... but still people.
+And Ayma... she called me a sister and gave me a home, for as long as I needed it.
 She made me feel *not* stuck."

 Tears prickled the back of Xiù’s eyeballs, and she stopped to compose herself.
-She’d done a lot of crying already, and she wanted to do more, and more, and more and just let all of the hurt out...but that was the problem with crying.
+She’d done a lot of crying already, and she wanted to do more, and more, and more and just let all of the hurt out... but that was the problem with crying.
 It didn’t *really* let the hurt out, it just gave it a voice.
 If she cried as much as she wanted, she’d never stop.

 Instead, her hands fidgeted on the *tiāndēng*

-"She was...a simple person.
+"She was... a simple person.
 Pure.
 I was her Sister, and if she had to pull a moon out of the sky for me - for *any* of her sisters - she would give it everything she had.
 She went so much further for me than I ever went for her…"

 "She sound more like mother than sister," the Singer observed.